sdeshazer/8x8Checkers_Android/README.txt

 Samantha Deshazer  project 2 cs458
+This is a simple game of 2 player (no ai) checkers made for android.

-This is checkers implemented with images these images are stored in a bitmap stored in the project here: boardgame\app\src\main\res\drawable-v24
+piece images are stored in a bitmap stored in the project here: boardgame\app\src\main\res\drawable-v24

 originally I was drawing circles for the pieces, but you cannot remove a drawn image